AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/basics/search-for-items-in-workfront-library.md

 >[!NOTE]
 >
->If your Workfront Library administrator has not configure metadata for content in Workfront Library, then Workfront Library searches only for asset names, folder names, and collection names.
+>If your [!DNL Workfront] Library administrator has not configure metadata for content in [!DNL Workfront Library], then [!DNL Workfront Library] searches only for asset names, folder names, and collection names.

 If you are searching for content that has multiple versions, you can search only for the metadata associated with the active (or current) version of the content.
 Metadata for older versions is not searchable.
-For more information about content versions, see [Overview of content versioning in Workfront Library](../../../workfront-library/content-management/content-versioning/content-versioning-overview.md).
+For more information about content versions, see [Overview of content versioning in [!DNL Workfront] Library](../../../workfront-library/content-management/content-versioning/content-versioning-overview.md).

-Users with Viewer access to Workfront Library or to a portal can search for:
+Users with Viewer access to [!DNL Workfront Library] or to a portal can search for:

 * Content shared with them

-Users with Manager access to Workfront Library or to a portal can search for:
+Users with Manager access to [!DNL Workfront Library] or to a portal can search for:

 * Content shared with them
 * Content that they uploaded